As many of these (below) as you like, just ensure they have unique ID's

 command

-, you can give a list of commands (with or without arguments) to approve and run when a new release is found.
+Under command, you can give a list of commands (with or without arguments) to approve and run when a new release is found.
+The formatting of command is as a list of lists, for example:

 command: